🧩 Multimodal VLM¶

 -

-This paper proposes EvoQuality, a self-supervised iterative framework that generates pseudo-ranking labels via pairwise majority voting and employs GRPO for self-iterative optimization, enabling VLMs to autonomously improve their image quality perception without any human annotations.
-The framework achieves a 31.8% PLCC improvement in zero-shot settings and surpasses supervised SOTA on 5 out of 7 IQA benchmarks.
+Ours proposes the EvoQuality framework, which generates pseudo-ranking labels through pairwise majority voting combined with GRPO self-iterative optimization.
+This allows VLMs to autonomously improve image quality perception without human annotation, achieving a 31.8% PLCC improvement in zero-shot performance and surpassing supervised SOTA on 5 out of 7 IQA benchmarks.

 - Shuffle-R1: Efficient RL Framework for Multimodal Large Language Models via Data-centric Dynamic Shuffle